szenario-fordesigners/spacecontrol/README.md

 ### Webspace Monitoring On Point.

-SpaceControl is a powerful plugin crafted to ensure you never run out of webspace.
-With its visually pleasing interface, it offers perfect precision and unwavering reliability, allowing you to stay informed about your webspace usage at all times and receive visual alerts if specific thresholds are approached.

-But that's not all – we have exciting plans for even more enhancements in the pipeline!
+SpaceControl was made to ensure you never run out of webspace.
+With its minimal interface the widget provides an easy overview of the current webspace usage and displays a warning when it’s time for taking action.
+A few pixels on your Craft Dashboard, a big step for your website.

 ![Screenshot](spacecontrol_demo-full.jpg)
 **Note**: _The license fee for this plugin is $10.00 via the Craft Plugin Store._